architect/arc.codes/src/views/docs/en/reference/project-manifest/http.md

   - `patch`
   - `delete`

-- Path
+- Route Path
   - Dashes and underscores are not allowed
   - Must begin with a letter
   - URL parameters are defined with a leading colon (`:`)

+Routes can use more verbose configuration to allow for [custom source paths](../../guides/developer-experience/custom-source-paths) in your project.
+Provide a  `method` and `src` for each route:

+- `method` - HTTP verb
+- `src` - path to the function source

 ### Additional bits

-- Advised maximum of 100 characters
+- Advised maximum of 100 characters for paths

 ## Example